CuUwrRobotics/practice-ros/README.md

 All programs are run using `rosrun`.
 The format of the command is `rosrun [project_name] [node_name] <args>`.
 Project name is the name defined in `CMakeLists.txt`, not by the folder name. `node_name` is either the Python program or the node name given for a C++ executable in `CMakeLists.txt`. `args` are the arguments to pass to the program, but we won't need those now.

 _Challenge 2: In a fourth bash session, use `rosrun` to run the python program.
+Use the project name defined in the Python project's `CMakeLists.txt`.
 (Answers are still at bottom, but try to figure this out!)_

 Refresh the rqt_graph from the GUI using the button in the top left.
 You should see `/py_listener`.
 Since it is a node (an instance of the program), it is a circle.

-_Challenge 3: In a fifth bash session, use `rosrun` to run the C+= program._
+_Challenge 3: In a fifth bash session, use `rosrun` to run the C++ program._

 Look at the output of both the C++ program and the Python program.
 They should match!
 This means you've just gotten two programs to talk using ROS!